 The more variations you test, the more your traffic will be split while testing, and the longer it will take for your tests to reach statistical significance.
 Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.– Alhan Keser

-Factorial design: The middle ground
+Fractional factorial design: The middle ground

-The greatest difference is that factorial design doesn’t force you to test every possible combination of changes.
+The greatest difference is that fractional factorial design doesn’t force you to test every possible combination of changes.

 Rather than creating a variation for every combination of changed elements (as you would with MVT), you can design your experiment to focus on specific isolations that you hypothesize will have the biggest impact.